DXHeroes/knowledge-base-content/practices/bus_factor.md

 ---
-slug: "bus-factor"
+slug: 'bus-factor'
-aspect: "culture"
+aspect: 'culture'
 stages:
-  - "phase_out"
+  - 'phase_out'
 short_description: A Bus Factor measures the minimum number of team members who have to be hit by a bus to put the project in jeopardy.
 The goal is to increase your Bus Factor as much as possible.
 tags:
   - bus factor